-Terminology: See Rule 1.00 for a definition of "reasonably."
+Terminology: See Rule 1.00 for the definition of "reasonably."

 Rule 3.03.
-Candor Toward the a Tribunal
+Candor Toward a Tribunal

-- (a) A lawyer shall not knowingly: - (1) make a false statement of material fact or law to a tribunal; - (2) fail to disclose a fact to a tribunal when disclosure is necessary to avoid assisting a criminal or fraudulent act; correct a false statement of material fact or law previously made to the tribunal by the lawyer; - (3) in an ex parte proceeding, fail to disclose to the tribunal an unprivileged fact which the lawyer reasonably believes should be known by that entity for it to make an informed decision: - (4) fail to disclose to the tribunal legal authority in the controlling jurisdiction known to the lawyer to be directly adverse to the position of the client and not disclosed by opposing counsel; or - (54) offer or use evidence that the lawyer knows to be false. - (b) Notwithstanding any other of these Rules, a lawyer may refuse to offer or use evidence, other than the testimony of a defendant in a criminal matter, that the lawyer reasonably believes, but does not know, is false. - (c) If a lawyer, the lawyer's client, or a witness called by the lawyer, has offered or used material evidence and the lawyer comes to know of its falsity, the lawyer shall make a good faith reasonable effort to persuade the client to authorize the lawyer to correct or withdraw the false evidence.
-If such those efforts are unsuccessful, the lawyer shall take other reasonable remedial measures, including, if necessary, disclosure of the true facts falsehood to the tribunal. - (d) A lawyer who represents a client in an adjudicatory proceeding and who knows that a person intends to engage, is engaging, or has engaged in criminal or fraudulent conduct related to the proceeding, shall take reasonable remedial measures, including, if necessary, disclosure of the falsehood to the tribunal. - (e) In an ex parte proceeding, a lawyer shall inform the tribunal of all material facts that are known to the lawyer, whether or not the facts are adverse, and that the lawyer reasonably believes are necessary to enable the tribunal to make an informed decision. - (c) The duties stated in paragraphs (a) and (b)(f) The obligations stated in this Rule continue until remedial legal measures are no longer reasonably possible.
+- (a) A lawyer shall not knowingly: - (1) make a false statement of material fact or law to a tribunal; - (2) fail to correct a false statement of material fact or law previously made to the tribunal by the lawyer; - (3) fail to disclose to the tribunal legal authority in the controlling jurisdiction known to the lawyer to be directly adverse to the position of the client and not disclosed by opposing counsel; or - (4) offer or use evidence that the lawyer knows to be false. - (b) Notwithstanding any other of these Rules, a lawyer may refuse to offer or use evidence, other than the testimony of a defendant in a criminal matter, that the lawyer reasonably believes, but does not know, is false. - (c) If a lawyer, the lawyer's client, or a witness called by the lawyer, has offered or used material evidence and the lawyer comes to know of its falsity, the lawyer shall make a reasonable effort to persuade the client to authorize the lawyer to correct or withdraw the false evidence.
+If those efforts are unsuccessful, the lawyer shall take other reasonable remedial measures, including, if necessary, disclosure of the falsehood to the tribunal. - (d) A lawyer who represents a client in an adjudicatory proceeding and who knows that a person intends to engage, is engaging, or has engaged in criminal or fraudulent conduct related to the proceeding, shall take reasonable remedial measures, including, if necessary, disclosure of the falsehood to the tribunal. - (e) In an ex parte proceeding, a lawyer shall inform the tribunal of all material facts that are known to the lawyer, whether or not the facts are adverse, and that the lawyer reasonably believes are necessary to enable the tribunal to make an informed decision. - (f) The obligations stated in this Rule continue until remedial legal measures are no longer reasonably possible.

-Terminology: See Rule 1.00 for definitions of "adjudicatory proceeding," "knowingly," "known," "knows," "person," "reasonable," "reasonably," "reasonably believes," "represents," and "tribunal." "
+Terminology: See Rule 1.00 for the definitions of "adjudicatory proceeding," "knowingly," "known," "knows," "person," "reasonable," "reasonably," "reasonably believes," "represents," and "tribunal."